 Container shipping is a cyclical industry, with the demand for container shipping services driven by global trade.
 Between 1997 and 2007 containerized trade exhibited compound annual growth of approximately 10%, with a period of super-cyclical growth from 2002 to mid-2008 fuelled partly by exports from China.
 This period of high growth, combined with operators seeking economies of scale achievable with ever larger vessels, led to a significant orderbook of new containerships.
 In December, 2008 the orderbook was estimated to represent approximately 50% of existing global capacity measured in TEU.
-By August 2009 it had fallen to approximately 40%, with no additional newbuildings contracted in the preceding nine months.
+By March 2010 it had fallen to approximately 34%, with almost no additional newbuildings contracted in the preceding 12 months.

 Vessel newbuilding prices, second hand values and charter rates have tended to be closely correlated and are all strongly influenced by the dynamics of supply and demand.
-A theoretical 3,500 TEU containership newbuilding could have been contracted for approximately \$34 million in Q1 2002, with contract prices peaking in Q3 2008 at around \$67 million for essentially the same vessel.
-Over this period, second hand values for a 10 year old unit of comparable size increased from approximately \$21 million to \$46 million, peaking at around \$50 million in Q1 2008.
-During the same timeframe, spot market charter rates for such a vessel moved from approximately \$10,000 per day to \$26,000 per day, peaking at \$44,000 per day in Q1 2005.
+A theoretical 3,500 TEU containership newbuilding could have been contracted for approximately \$34 million in first quarter 2002, with contract prices peaking in third quarter 2008 at around \$67 million for essentially the same vessel.
+Over this period, second hand values for a 10 year old vessel of comparable size increased from approximately \$21 million to \$46 million, peaking at around \$50 million in first quarter 2008.
+During the same timeframe, spot market charter rates for such a vessel moved from approximately \$10,000 per day to \$26,000 per day, peaking at \$44,000 per day in first quarter 2005.

-The global economic crisis has adversely impacted containerized trade, with negative demand growth widely anticipated for 2009.
-Liner operators' published results for the first two quarters of 2009 have been poor, reflecting the challenging market environment with both lower trade volumes and significantly reduced freight rates.
+The global economic crisis has adversely impacted containerized trade, with demand contracting by approximately 9% in 2009.
+Liner operators' published results for 2009 have been poor, reflecting the challenging market environment with both lower trade volumes and significantly reduced freight rates.
+However, first quarter 2010 has seen improvement in both volume and freight rates although this modest recovery is fragile.

 For charter-owners, the adverse impact of reduced demand has been compounded in the near term by supply-side growth.
-As of August 2009 approximately 10% of the existing containership fleet was assessed to be idle, with the substantial orderbook still to be delivered.
-In August 2009, spot market charter rates for a 3,500 TEU vessel were around \$6,000 per day.
-Vessel values have also fallen but an accurate assessment of this decline is hindered by limited liquidity in the sale and purchase market together with the recent freeze in contracting of newbuildings.
-Vessel values and spot market charter rates are expected to remain under pressure at least through 2009.
+As of March 2010 approximately 10% of the existing containership fleet was assessed to be idle, with the substantial orderbook still to be delivered.
+In March 2010, spot market charter rates for a 3,500 TEU vessel were around \$7,000 per day, improved on a low of approximately \$5,500 per day in fourth quarter 2009 but substantially below peak rates.
+Vessel values declined significantly during 2009 but may have bottomed out and, for certain size categories, both asset values and charter rates have shown some slight upward momentum during first quarter 2010.